 Clearing and grubbing will be required for site preparation for HIWEC infrastructure (e.g., access road, WTG, laydown areas and transmission line construction).
 This will result in the removal of vegetation, including in forested and wetland areas.
-These activities have the potential to change the form and function of the vegetation communities, will result in the permanent loss of forest cover within the HIWEC study area and may result in the permanent removal of old growth forest.
+These activities have the potential to change the form and function of the vegetation communities and will result in the permanent loss of forest cover within the HIWEC study area.

-Old growth forests, particularly those composed of coniferous species, have a high value both ecologically and economically in North America (Chen, et al. 1992).
-Old growth forests have been reduced in size and number by anthropogenic activities, primarily clear cutting (Chen, et al. 1992).
-This has resulted in small patches of isolated old growth forest with an abundance of edge habitats.
-Construction of access roads and collector lines, the transmission line, WTGs and laydown area for the HIWEC are proposed to occur within potential old growth forest.
-These construction activities may result in the permanent loss and fragmentation of old growth forest.
-Evidence suggests that a high number of snags and fallen trees occur along the edges of old growth forests (Chen, et al. 1992).
-This edge effect can extend anywhere from 0 to 137 m from the edge of forest (Chen, et al., 1992).
-Old growth forests within the HIWEC may experience these edge effects along the cleared boundaries of access roads and collector lines, the transmission line, WTGs and laydown area which are proposed within potential old growth forest.
+Old-growth forests, particularly those composed of coniferous species, have a high value both ecologically and economically in North America (Chen, et al. 1992).
+Old-growth forests have been reduced in size and number by anthropogenic activities, primarily clear cutting (Chen, et al. 1992).
+This has resulted in small patches of isolated old-growth forest with an abundance of edge habitats.
+One (1) potential old-growth forest was identified within 120 m but outside of the proposed HIWEC location.
+No old-growth forests were identified within the HIWEC location and therefore, no vegetation removal associated with the construction of access roads and collector lines, the transmission line, WTGs and laydown area for the HIWEC will occur in old-growth forests.